Multipolar exchange interaction and complex order in insulating lanthanides: Mathematical tools

 \section{Mathematical tools}

-In this section, mathematical tools necessary for the derivation of the multipolar exchange interactions are collected.
+In this section, mathematical tools necessary for the derivation of the multipolar exchange interactions are presented.
 Phase conventions relevant to spherical harmonics, Clebsch-Gordan coefficient, and time-inversion are fixed.
-Then, some formulae involving Clebsch-Gordan coefficients, $6j$ and $9j$ symbols, and irreducible tensor operator are listed.
+Some formulae involving Clebsch-Gordan coefficients, $6j$ and $9j$ symbols, and irreducible tensor operator are listed.